Skip to content

 return [normalized] * max(1, len(self.colors))

-# Multiple bgcolors: interpolate across provided stops
+# Multiple bg_colors: interpolate across provided stops

-self._interpolate_bgcolors = True
+self._interpolate_bg_colors = True

 parsed_bg: List[Color] = []

-for c in bgcolors:
+for c in bg_colors:

 try: